sympy/scipy-2016-tutorial/source/introduction.rst

    expression for `1 + x + x^2 + \ldots + x^n` for any integer `n >= 0`.
 Extend
    this function to allow `n < 0`.

-2. Write a function that can compute nested powers, e.g. `x^x`, `x^x^x` and so on.
+2. Write a function that can compute nested powers, e.g. `x^x`, `x^{x^x}` and
+   so on.
 The function should take two parameters: an expression and a positive integer `n` that specifies the depth.

 Building blocks of expressions